pixl8/Preside-CMS/support/docs/docs/02.devguides/11.emailtemplating/page.md

 ## Overview

-As of 10.8.0, Preside comes with a sophisticated but simple system for email templating that allows developers and content editors to work together to create a highly tailored system of delivering both marketing and transactional email.
+As of 10.8.0, Preside comes with a sophisticated but simple system for email templating that allows developers and content editors to work together to create a highly tailored system for delivering both marketing and transactional email.

 >>> See [[emailtemplating]] for documentation on the basic email templating system prior to 10.8.0